inbitcoin/Errors/README.md

 # Errors
-Errors assigned to Colored-Coins servers responses.
+Errors assigned to Colored-Coins servers responses.<br>
 This module allows servers reuse errors, acheiving more comprehensive and readable error responses, and more importantly - enables better logging and tracing of errors by client applications or error analysis thanks to well-defined error codes.
 ## Usage